visualex/debdnsmasq/README.md

 ```

-* add the following as a bash script and run as root cronjob (every week or so)
+* add the following as a bash script and run as root cronjob (every week, at teatime)

 ```
 #!/bin/bash